 Bradley Pond Farm Preserve

-Two miles of trails are open to the public, providing views of hayfields, stone walls, and Bradley Pond from the hush of deep woods.
+Just over a mile long out and back trail is open to the public and provides views of rolling fields, stone walls, and Bradley Pond from the hush of deep woods.

-Visitors may see deer and other forest mammals, waterfowl, and forest and field-dwelling birds.
+Visitors may see deer and other forest mammals as well as waterfowl, forest, and field-dwelling birds such as woodcocks.

-Please respect the landowners’ privacy, stay on trails, and observe use restrictions.
-The trails are available for hiking and skiing (no vehicles) and there is no water access to the Pond.
+Please respect the landowners’ privacy by staying on trails, not crossing the fields, and observing all posted property guidelines.
+The trails are available for hiking, birding, and snowshoeing year round.
+Please note that there is no water access to Bradley Pond.